yamathcy/yamathcy.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Media Science, University of Tsukuba, 2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Informatics, University of Tsukuba, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Informatics, University of Tsukuba, 2024 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* October 2017 - October 2021: Unity Engineer and Teacher
-  * Github University
+  * CA Techkids
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * STEM education for student of elementary school.

-* Fall 2015: Research Assistant
+* May 2020 - October 2020: Research Assistant
-  * Github University
+  * POL Inc.
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======